tilezen/vector-datasource/CONTRIBUTING.md

 NOTE: Subsequent commit messages can be more generic.

+Make sure you have a clean merge by pulling down the lastest master by checking out master:

+    git checkout master

+Fetch latest changes from the server:

+    git pull origin master

+Go back to your branch:

+    git checkout olga/713-urban-areas

+Rebase (compare) it with master:

+    git rebase master

+And resolve any funk, as necessary.

 Then push to the server so other people can see your work.
 (If this is a large change over multiple days, please push the server once a day so your work is backed up.)

     git push